 What are Kindergarten Readiness Skills?

 Kindergarten readiness includes not only academic skills but social-emotional, fine, and gross motor skills as well.
-There is not a definitive set of skills that is required to start kindergarten, although it is extremely beneficial to be aware of some things that will help build some confidence in your child as they make this big step and start their educational journey.
+There is not a definitive set of skills that is required to start kindergarten.
+It is, however, extremely beneficial to be aware of some things that will help build some confidence in your child as they make this big step and start their educational journey.
 Here are some examples of different types of academic skills, in an attempt to show how broad the range can be in any given kindergarten classroom.

 WHAT GOALS SHOULD I HAVE FOR MY KINDERGARTENER?